The page covers:

 Sepolcro Gemino (Twin Mausoleum) is the most interesting of these tombs.
 It is made up of two identical funerary chambers.
 We know from the inscriptions that the dead were freedmen of important Roman families, in particular of the Tauri.

 (left) Republican tombs in Via Statilia: Sepolcro Gemino: portraits of the dead; (right) Centrale Montemartini: statues of a couple which were found in Via Statilia (see another famous Roman couple)

-Emperor Nero built an aqueduct which branched off Aqua Claudia at Porta Maggiore and carried water to his Domus Aurea.
+Emperor Nero built an aqueduct which branched off Aqua Claudia and carried water to his Domus Aurea.
 It was extended to the Palatine by Emperor Domitian who built there Domus Flavia which had gardens and fountains.
-It can still be seen at many locations between Porta Maggiore and the Palatine, in particular a long section of the aqueduct can be seen near S. Maria in Domnica.
+It can still be seen at many locations between Porta Maggiore and the Palatine, although some of its arches are hidden to view by the high walls of private properties.